slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"I had a manager who once said the people who were terminated were those who question too much and do too little."
 -- Unknown*

-> *"I always advise young people to become good public speakers.
-Anyone can do it with practice.
-If you add that talent to any other, suddenly you’re the boss of the people who have only one skill.
-Or get a degree in business on top of your degree.
-Suddenly you’re in charge, or maybe you’re starting your own company using your combined knowledge."
--- Unknown*

 ### How to «pivot» career?

 > *"The moment you rigidly follow a plan set in your youth, you lock yourself into a position, and the times will ruthlessly pass you by."
 -- Robert Greene*

 You will either pivot or get pivoted.
-If your job doesn’t require originality, next decade you may not have it and you’ll need to pivot.

 Avoid the trap of following one set career path, focus on being useful.
 My passionate interests have changed many times since I graduated college.
-You are a learning machine.
-Not an occupation.
+You are a learning machine, not an occupation.
 Your work is the greatest mean at your disposal for expressing your social intelligence.

 > *"Jobs are like clothes.
 There is no "wrong job".
 There are jobs which fit now."
 -- Unknown*

 > *"My luggage is always ready."
--- Jorge Jesus (soccer coach)*
+-- Jorge Jesus*

 You make yourself rare by combining two or more relevant «pretty goods».
 Capitalism rewards things that are both rare and valuable.